salrashid123/grpc_curl/README.md

 The procedure described below is a mechanism to invoke a remote GRPC call using and [http2-enabled curl](https://curl.haxx.se/docs/http2.html) and [nghttp2](https://nghttp2.org/) client alone.

-This does not serve any real practial purposes other than an investigation into dissecting what goes on in the RPC.
+This does not serve any real practical purposes other than an investigation into dissecting what goes on in the RPC.
 The only usage for this is if running a full gRPC client is not possible and what is available is the serialized protocol buffer message to transmit.

 ---